Key Takeaways

 Defensive Measures That Don’t Require Force

-Layered access control: Use fences, reinforced doors, and internal locks.
+- Layered access control with reinforced doors and internal locks

-These approaches are both effective and legally safe.
+These approaches are often both legally sound and highly effective deterrents.

 What Happens After an Incident?